 - General Guardianship.
 A general guardian will serve as a caretaker of both the person and their estate.

 When a person does not have proper estate planning set in place, the process of being adjudicated incompetent and having a guardian appointed can be stressful and costly.
-If this is your case, or you’ve found yourself in the role of guardian for a family member, it is important to work with a qualified guardianship and estate planning attorney.
+Such a case is likely to enter guardianship litigation or contested guardianship, which must be settled in the courtroom.
+Without a qualified guardianship and estate planning attorney, these issues are complex and can take months - and thousands of dollars - to complete.

 The attorneys of Salines-Mondello Law Firm, PC work closely with the family as the process of guardianship takes place.
+Our attorneys specialize in not only regular cases of guardianship, but also more complex issues such as guardianship litigation.
 We can help guide you through the various procedures required to attain guardianship over your incapacitated loved one—including appearances in front of the court clerk.
 Since the clerk will make vital decisions regarding your ability as a guardian, working with one of our attorneys can prove invaluable to fighting for your loved one’s safety and decision-making.
 We provide only the best compassionate legal care to both you and your entire family.

 To work with a guardianship attorney in North Carolina today, contact the office of Salines-Mondello Law Firm, PC by phone at (910) 777-5734 and set up your first, fully confidential consultation.